 Apply fundamentals of nutrition science, food science, and chemistry to scientific research in creating a novel food product for a chosen target audience.
 Explore food science, food research and development, fundamentals of nutrition, ingredient functionality, food product sensory evaluation, scientific inquiry, study design, and science communication.
 Design and execute a scientific study by engineering a unique food product, create scientific abstracts, and create and participate in scientific poster sessions.
 One lecture hour and five laboratory hours a week for one semester.
-Prerequisite: Nutrition 307, 107L, 326, and 337 with a grade of at least C-.
+Prerequisite: The following coursework with a grade of at least C- in each: Nutrition 307, 107L, 326, and 339L.